k-sauvee/chutney/docs/docs/documentation/synchronize.md

     * Call synchronize main from an integration server(jenkins, gitlab CI, github actions...) to update scenarios on your remote Chutney instance.
     * Synchronize call can be scheduled just before running your test campaigns to have up-to-date scenarios.

-## Configure your environment on the server
+# Configure an environment on the server

 Now, the last step before running your scenario from the server is to setup environments and targets.